bigcommerce/dev-docs/docs/api-docs/storefront/store-front-graphql-api/graphql-storefront-api-overview.md

 >TODO: Add passage about what the playground is https://electronjs.org/apps/graphql-playground

-To access the GraphQL Storefront API playground and documentation:
+To access the GraphQL Storefront API Playground and documentation:

-1. Log into the BigCommerce store enrolled in the beta
+1. Log into a BigCommerce store enrolled in the beta
 2. Navigate to **Advanced Settings** > **Storefront Playground**

 <div class="HubBlock--callout">